JamesGomatos/Workout/README.md

 To delete a workout you must send a HTTP DELETE request to the route: https://limitless-sea-87001.herokuapp.com/delete/workout/:id

 where :id is the id of the desired workout to be deleted.

 The body of the request shouldn't contain anything.

 ### Get a list that contains the names of the logged-in user's created workouts and the workouts followed by the logged-in user.

 Send a HTTP GET request to the route: https://limitless-sea-87001.herokuapp.com/delete/workouts

 The body of the request shouldn't contain anything.

+### Get a list of the exercises in a workout

+Send a HTTP GET request to the route: https://limitless-sea-87001.herokuapp.com/workout/:id

+Where :id is the id of the workout to be viewed.

+The body of the request shouldn't contain anything.

+### Get a list of the most liked workouts

+Send a HTTP GET request to the route: https://limitless-sea-87001.herokuapp.com/workouts/most-liked

+The body of the request shouldn't contain anything/

+### Follow a workout
+Send A HTTP POST request to the route: https://limitless-sea-87001.herokuapp.com/follow/workout/:id

+### Unfollow a workout

+Send a HTTP DELETE request to the route: https://limitless-sea-87001.herokuapp.com/unfollow/workout/:id